-As our Integrated Decision Approach to energy regulation continues to change the way companies apply to carry out their energy projects, companies will need to change the way they engage with Albertans and indigenous peoples.
+As our Integrated Decision Approach (IDA) to energy regulation continues to change the way companies apply to carry out their energy projects, companies will need to change the way they engage with Albertans and indigenous peoples.

 Companies Must Have a Plan

-- responding to questions and concerns; and
+- respond to questions and concerns about the application; and

-- discussing options, alternatives, and mitigating measures.
+- discuss options, alternatives, and mitigation measures.

 Participant involvement does not end with our approval and issuance of a licence; rather, it must continue throughout the life cycle of an energy project.